Desktop and Virtual Reality

 Should I use VR or desktop?

 You may find some tasks easier in VR, while other tasks may be faster on desktop.
-For example, creating organic shapes like curves and wobbles may feel more natural in VR while working on manmade structures like architecture may be more comfortable on desktop.
+For example, creating organic shapes like curves and wobbles may feel more natural in VR while working on manmade objects like architecture may be more comfortable on desktop.

 There isn't one correct way to use modeler, whichever workflow you find fun, fast, or comfortable is the workflow that you should use.